 Traumatic birth injuries can have a life changing impact both on the victims and their families.
 Unfortunately for this mother, the baby did not survive.
 But in cases where the baby does survive, these cases involve planning for a lifetime of medical care.

-If you or a loved one has been affected by a traumatic birth injury due to another's negligence, contact the Brassel, Alexander & Rice for a free consultation.
+If you or a loved one has been affected by a traumatic birth injury due to another’s negligence, contact the Brassel Alexander for a free consultation.